smasala/ColResize/Readme.md

 Possible Options:
 - `minColumnWidth`: number [default=10]
 - `scrollY`: number [optional] much like the DT [scrollY](https://datatables.net/reference/option/scrollY).
 Sets a fixed header and `tbody` height with scroll functionality.
+Cannot be used with DT `scrollY` option.

 # Documentation / support